With busy schedules and picky eaters, it can seem difficult to get kids to eat better. These are simple steps that you can start today with the kids.

 Make it a point to eat dinner together at least once a week.
 Research shows that families that eat dinner together tend to have more healthful diets that are higher in fruits, vegetables, and calcium and lower in saturated fat.

 Try a new fruit or vegetable as a family once a week.
 Rate it, discuss it, and talk about it.
 Remember don’t overcook your veggies – you’ll cook out the taste.
 Try some yummy fall root vegetables like beets or turnips!
 Roast them in the oven with a little olive oil to bring out their natural sweetness.
 Or take the kids shopping and let them pick out something new to try –like broccolini – a sweeter version of broccoli.
 Then go home and cook a new recipe together.

 Keep them washed, peeled, cut and available at the front of the fridge, on kitchen countertops, on the dining table, etc. Keep chips and pretzels out of sight and offer nuts, low-fat dairy or whole grains instead to provide growing kids with the nutrients they need.

-8. Make hunger your ally.
 Serve veggies as an appetizer before lunch, dinner or after school when the kids are at their hungriest.
-They are more likely to munch on them when they’re hungry.
+They are more likely to munch on healthy food choices when they’re hungry.

-10. Make it fun and exciting!
-Read, play and learn about healthy foods together as a family.
+Read, play and learn about healthy foods together as a family to get kids to eat better.
 Go on a healthy food scavenger hunt at a farmer’s market or your local grocery store.
 Play together in your kids play kitchen then conduct a cooking competition in your real kitchen.
 Have some fun!
 Visit our Healthy Kids Today, Prevent Cancer Tomorrow for activities the entire family can enjoy.

 We help grow healthy kids, families and communities to create healthier generations!Learn More